A first- or second-class undergraduate honours degree or equivalent qualification. Experience of work in a relevant area is desirable

-- have theoretical and practical knowledge, along with the analytical skills relevant to international education and development
+- gain theoretical and practical knowledge relevant to international education and development

-- are able to apply this knowledge creatively and independently to a specific set of circumstances, with a view to advancing learning and/or solving problems
+- apply this knowledge creatively and independently to a specific set of circumstances

-- are able to communicate and present ideas and arguments effectively
+- communicate and present ideas and arguments effectively.

 The course is aimed at students with professional experience in education and development and at those with a strong academic background in a relevant discipline.